-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis on pages 5 through 15, the budgetary comparison schedules and related notes on pages 50 through 52, and the schedules of proportionate share of the net pension and other postemployment benefit (OPEB) liabilities and contributions on pages 53 through 54 be presented to supplement the basic financial statements.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis on pages 5 through 15, the budgetary comparison schedules and related notes on pages 52 through 53, and the schedules of proportionate share of the net pension and other postemployment benefit (OPEB) liabilities and contributions on pages 55 through 56 be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
-We do not express an opinion or provide any assurance on the information because the limited procedures
+We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-To the Management Delaware Department of Agriculture Delaware Agricultural Lands Preservation Foundation State of Delaware
+To the Management of

+Delaware Department of Agriculture

+Delaware Agricultural Lands Preservation Foundation

+State of Delaware